 A small blister on my pinky toe began to grow larger, making walking a bit of a pain, though once I got going, I was largely able to avoid noticing it.
 This got harder as the day progressed, though.

 After leaving the lake, the trail wrapped around a mountain, entering the plain between South Sister and the mountains to the west.
 Dry, desolate, and treeless, the plain offered nice views of Rock Mesa, to the east of the trail, and South Sister, behind the mesa.
 A smoky haze lightly obscured South Sister, the southernmost of three related volcanoes, is the third-highest mountain in Oregon.
 (Middle and North Sister, the other two in the trio, are the fourth- and fifth-highest mountains in Oregon.
 The trio are also known as Faith, Hope, and Charity.)
 A light breeze made the exposure only marginally less unpleasant.

-After passing Rock Mesa, trees returned to the trail: m the trail passed over a saddle, and the north side was significantly greener.
+After passing Rock Mesa, trees returned to the trail: the trail passed over a saddle, and the north side was significantly greener.

-Hot, tired, and with feet crying out for a break, I stopped for dinner at a creek not quite for miles from my last break.
+Hot, tired, and with feet crying out for a break, I stopped for dinner at a creek not quite four miles from my last break.
 My water filter continued to be very slow, though spending an hour filtering water at lunchtime lessened the time it took to have enough ready to start cooking dinner.
 While I was cooking dinner, I saw my first dog on the trail (that belonged to a long-distance hiker) since Idyllwild.

 As the sun dropped over the two hours I was at the creek, it got much cooler, especially in the shade, and I wound up having to put my fleece on while I was sitting there to stay warm.

 Mesa Creek, originating mostly from South Sister, but which largely flows in the valley separating South Sister and Rock Mesa, was next crossed by the trail as it flowed through a meadow.